 Mount Sidley’s summit stands at around 4,285m (14,058ft) and the mountain has a main caldera that is 5km (3m) wide.
 There is also a smaller caldera immediately to the north east, not easily seen on these photographs, which sharpens the summit ridge.
 The American, Rear Admiral Richard Byrd, discovered the mountain in 1934 on an aerial expedition.
 He named the mountain after Mabelle E Sidley who was the daughter of a contributor to Rear Admiral Byrd’s expedition, William Horlick.
 The mountain did not receive an ascent until 11th January 1990 when a USAP scientific field party was in the area and a New Zealand guide, Bill Atkinson, climbed it.

 Here is a closer view of Mount Sidley.
-The principal crater is clearly seen.
+You can clearly see the principal crater.

 Although five volcanoes pop up through the ice sheet in this range, in 2013 a further, active, volcano was discovered.
 This one was hidden beneath the ice only 50 or so kilometres (30 miles) from Mount Sidley.
 The discovery came about as a result of some earthquakes that had been detected in the area a couple of years earlier.
 This newly discovered volcano is presently about 1km beneath the ice.
 It is unlikely to burst through any time soon, but what it is likely to do is to melt ice near to it and so increase the flow of water running out to the sea beneath the ice.
 In turn this added “lubrication” may increase the rate at which the overlying ice itself flows off the Antarctic landmass.
 This part of the West Antarctic Ice Sheet has many other volcanoes